tommyfonseca7/PTR/README.md

 Made by : Tomás Cardoso , a22003179
           Tomás Fonseca, a22005407

-How to start the program:
+How to start the program: Have flask installed (pip install flask) Have sql-alchemy install
+Have sql-alchemy + flask combo installed and do flask run

 Things to do this week:

-- Finish everything that deals with the Poomsae.
+- Finish the work with the Administrator
-- Start moving towards doing the Real-Time refresh of the webpages.
-- Start giving the priveledges needed.
-- Start to work on the frontend.
+- Make the game.